damienroche/vue-custom-google-autocomplete/README.md

 ## Installation

 You need [Vue.js](https://vuejs.org/) **version 2.0+** and an [Google PLACE API](https://developers.google.com/places/web-service/get-api-key) key.
 This plugin comes without any css, the main goal is to use it with differents framework (the example above uses Bulma).
-To do this, you can pass multiples class in options and custom the results template (See examples section).
+To do this, you can pass multiple classes in options and custom the results template (See examples section).

 ### 1 Install via npm